How to Stop Your Dog From Eating Too Fast!

-We’ve all heard the phrase ‘wolfing it down’ which refers to the behaviour of a person – or dog in this case – eating their food very quickly; ravenously swallowing large pieces of food.
-Unfortunately, this can be detrimental to some dog’s health – bolting food can lead to upset tummies, gagging, choking, vomiting and in serious cases, gastric bloat; a condition that can be fatal.
+We’ve all heard the phrase ‘wolfing it down’; when someone eats their food very quickly; ravenously swallowing large pieces of food.
+Unfortunately, this can be detrimental to some dog’s health.
+Bolting food can lead to upset tummies, gagging, choking, vomiting and in serious cases, gastric bloat; a condition that can be fatal.
 How do you stop your dog from speed eating?
 Holidays4Dogs finds out….

 are very useful for dogs who tend to eat too quickly.
-These specially designed bowls have soft ridges, or protrusions, which make it harder for even the worst snaffler to eat their food too quickly.
-Some designs are more complicated than others so for very fast eaters, choose one with more ridges.
+These specially designed bowls have soft ridges, or protrusions.
+This makes it harder for even the fastest eater to consume their food too quickly.
+Some designs are more complicated than others.
+For very quick eaters, choose one with more ridges.

-Food dispensing toys such as a Kong are also a good idea for fast eaters, but you may have to invest in one or two in order to feed several meals over the course of the day.
-In fact, it is worth a try to feed your dog very small amounts at one go, even if you are using an ordinary bowl – at least this way he will not be gorging on so much volume at once.
+Food dispensing toys, like Kongs, are also a good idea for fast eaters.
+It is worth a trying to feed your dog very small amounts in one go, even if you are using an ordinary bowl.
+This way the dog will not be gorging on so much volume off food at once.

-If you have more than one dog, try feeding each one separately in different rooms – sometimes dogs will bolt food quickly because they are anxious about another dog stealing.
-Watch your pack carefully because it is not always obvious which dog is the culprit and as well as encouraging dogs to gorge their food too quickly, it can also lead to squabbles.
+If you have more than one dog, try feeding each one separately in different rooms Sometimes, dogs bolt food quickly because they are anxious about another dog stealing.
+Watch your pack carefully because it is not always obvious which dog is the culprit As well as encouraging dogs to gorge their food too quickly, feeding dogs together can also lead to squabbles.